 When we meet septuagenarian Margaret Hughes, she is living alone in a mansion in Seattle with only a massive collection of valuable antiques for company.
 Enter Wanda Schultz, a young woman with a broken heart who has come to Seattle to search for her wayward boyfriend.
 Both women are guarding dark secrets and have spent many years building up protective armor against the outside world.
 But as the two begin their tentative dance of friendship, the armor begins to fall away and Margaret opens her house to the younger woman.

 During one special season, wonders abound amid the ordinary community whose inhabitants mostly speak in a distinctive dialect reflecting their traditional values and proud insularity.
 Prodigal Summer weaves together three stories of human love within a larger tapestry of lives inhabiting the forested mountains and struggling small farms of southern Appalachia.

-Devil in the White City — Final Selection!
+Devil in the White City — Winning Selection!